tm-nielsen/portfolio-site/content/kramer/_index.md

 ## Additional Reading
 [Musings](musings) - ongoing reflections on the game as it develops

-This game has been significantly *(though unintentionally)* influenced by the Old School Renaissance philosophy of rpg design.
+However much it persists through development, this game was initially influenced by the Old School Renaissance philosophy of rpg design.
 [This primer][0] may help introduce players to the underlying approach to play.
 - [OSR Primer][0]
 - [The Open Table Manifesto][1]
 - [West Marches][2]